Nosenzor/Awesome-CPP/README.md

 * Package manager, I use vcpkg https://vcpkg.io/ (simply because I have been able to set it up quicker than Conan ..)
 * I try to use GitHub Actions but for now I'm not very successful .
 Here's some resources I use :
   * A GitHub actions hosted on your computer. https://github.com/nektos/act 5i'm trying to set it up)

+* This is an intersting step by step tutorial on how to build your "modern" doc from **Simon Toth**  https://simontoth.substack.com/p/daily-bite-of-c-modern-documentation